jerseycheese/BootHillGM/Docs/UserStories.md

   - Improved button disabled states
   - Clear turn indicator messages
   - Proper cursor feedback

-- [ ] As a player, I want more detailed combat log formatting, so that I can better understand what's happening in combat.
-  **Test Plan:**
-  - Implement enhanced formatting for combat log entries
-  - Add clear visual distinction between different types of combat actions
+  - Enhanced combat log with visual feedback for different message types
-  - Ensure important information stands out **Status:** Not yet implemented.

 - [ ] As a player, I want weapon-specific combat modifiers, so that my choice of weapon matters more in combat.
   **Test Plan:**